 Making a will is the only way you can ensure your assets are inherited by those you wish to benefit.
-This month, Natalie explains the importance of planning ahead…
+This month, Chaanah explains the importance of planning ahead…

 I live alone in a property I own and I don’t have any children.
 How do I decide who to leave my assets to in my will?
 Can I bequeath my house to charity?